rocky-linux/documentation/docs/guides/web/php.md

 It is essential to optimize the number of requests that will be able to be served and to analyze the memory used by the PHP scripts, to optimize the maximum amount of launched threads.

-First of all, we need to know the average amount of memory used by a PHP process, with the command:
+First of all, we need to know the average amount of memory used by a PHP process with the command:

 ```bash
 while true; do ps --no-headers -o "rss,cmd" -C php-fpm | grep "pool www" | awk '{ sum+=$1 } END { printf ("%d%s\n", sum/NR/1024,"Mb") }' >> avg_php_proc; sleep 60; done